Automated threshold selection and associated inference uncertainty for univariate extremes: Novel metric-based constant threshold selection

 We focus on the mean-absolute deviation on the QQ scale as \citet{varty2021inference} found that this was more effective than using the mean-squared deviation on that scale and either metric on the PP scale.
 Our simulation studies also found this to be a more robust measure of fit than the maximum deviation, as proposed by \citet{danielsson2019}.

-We choose to define $(p_j,q_i)$ as the standard plotting points for a QQ-plot assessment and to weight contributions to $d_b(u)$ equally across the quantiles.
+We choose to take $\{p_j\}$ to be equally-spaced and to weight contributions to $d_b(u)$ equally across the corresponding quantiles.
 Although higher (lower) sample quantiles exhibit greater (less) sampling variability, equal weighting is appropriate when taking the $\{p_j\}$ values to be equally-spaced because for any $\xi>-1$, the GPD density is monotonically decreasing.
 This leads to dense evaluation for lower sample quantiles and more sparse evaluation in the upper tail.
 The choice of equal weighting on this scale is motivated and supported by empirical evidence in \citet{varty2021inference}.
-We considered other $(p_j,q_i)$ definitions but found that there was no systematic ordering of the performance over these definitions and any differences in RMSE for the thresholds selected by the EQD were minimal, especially when compared to the differences between the EQD and existing methods.
+Our choice for $p_j$ is based on the expression for plotting points in a QQ-plot assessment we use in previous research and the choice for $q_i$ is the default option for the R \verb|quantile| function.
+As these choices are subjective, we also consider alternative definitions but find that there is no systematic ordering of the performance over these definitions and any differences in RMSE for the thresholds selected by the EQD are minimal, especially when compared to the differences between the EQD and existing methods.

 The average over bootstrapped samples in metric~\eqref{eqn: d_i} is not a standard use of bootstrapping, i.e., we utilise the bootstraps in a measure of fit rather than to describe the uncertainty in some estimated quantity.
 Our aim in doing this is to account for the sampling variability in the observed data, thus avoiding over-fitting of the GPD model to the observed dataset which could lead to higher threshold choices than necessary, reduced numbers of exceedances, and extra uncertainty in parameter and quantile estimates.
 To confirm this, we considered using only the observed sample values in the metric.
 This leads to higher and more variable thresholds choices in a variety of cases and an overall performance which is either noticeably worse or at best, comparable to our approach.